lighthouse-search/guard/README.md

 # Security
 Guard is built off [Hades-auth](https://github.com/oracularhades/hades-auth) and [Dashboard-builder](https://github.com/oracularhades/dashboard-builder).
 Guard uses hades-auth static_auth, which is a signed JWT, stored in cookies, signed with a private key generated on the user's device.
 It's pratically impossible to bruteforce a signed JWT, which matches a valid deviceid, certainly without setting off alarm bells, and is much more secure than session tokens.

+Guard never uses passwords, passwords suck.
+Magiclinks are also restricted to the IP address of the user that requested it (hard to brute-force).

 Note: Yes, hades-auth is all about completely signed requests, but that can't be done with Guard, because the static_auth key has to be stored in cookies.

 # Example